 These cystic malformations may present in the early neonatal period or they may remain entirely asymptomatic until later in life.1 Symptoms may be evident in both children and adults, depending on factors such as the presence of a communication between the lumen of the cyst and the airways, infection of the fluid within the cyst, and bleeding.
 If the cyst grows large enough to cause mediastinal shift1 and obstruction in adjacent structures, the main symptoms will be cough, dyspnea, dysphagia, and chest pain of varying degrees as a result of irritation of the airways and esophagus or inflammation of the mediastinal or parietal pleura.
 Infectious complications may cause symptoms of fever, elevated leukocyte count, and cough with purulent sputum.
 Pneumonia localized to the pericystic parenchyma may accompany chronically recurring cysts.
 Hemoptysis is a sign of an ulcerative process in the cyst wall.
 Rare complications include cardiac arrhythmias, superior vena cava syndrome, and cancer.

 Plain chest radiographs are diagnostic only when the cavity of the cyst contains an air–fluid level.
-This finding, especially when the cyst is in the mediastinum, excludes enterogenous cysts from ...
+This finding, especially when the cyst is in ...